 When it comes to selecting a data management tool, there's no shortage of platforms to choose from.
 Since the inception of the cloud in 2006, we've watched this market boom, with arguably the most popular platforms coming from Microsoft.
 But which tool should be used for what purpose?

-Even though many businesses have moved to cloud-based Microsoft Office 365 subscriptions, most were not taking full advantage of all the features, including SharePoint and OneDrive.
+Even though many businesses have moved to cloud-based Microsoft 365 subscriptions, most were not taking full advantage of all the features, including SharePoint and OneDrive.

 While SharePoint and OneDrive have many similar features - they are both intended to make it easy for organizations to store and share information - they are also different in many ways.